smorad/um_cisc_7404/14_llm.typ

 // All evil requires to triumph is for good men to do nothing
 // Creating evil is as simple as negating the reward function

-The world is a very fragile place
+The world is a fragile place #pause
-- Recent news reminds us how fragile the world is
+- Recent news reminds us how fragile the world is #pause
-- Do not take stable work/study, food, healthcare, housing for granted!
+- We take the ability to study and learn for granted #pause

-All of us are born with shortcomings in our reward function
+All of us are born with shortcomings in our reward function #pause
-- Greed, bias, fear, indifference,
+- Greed, bias, fear, indifference #pause

-Being evil is very easy
-$ cal(R)(s) = "Prevent Suffering" \
-- cal(R)(s)
-$
+- Consider your own alignment #pause
+    - Try and consider the impact of your decisions on others #pause

+From assignment 2, you can all create superhuman policies #pause
+- You have a powerful tool, you must use it for good #pause
+    - Humans are already good at hurting others #pause
+    - Do not train superhuman policies to hurt others

 ==
 #quote(block: true)[Frodo: I wish the ring had never come to me.
-I wish none of this had happened.]
+I wish none of this had happened.] #pause

 #quote(block: true)[Gandalf: So do all who live to see such times, but that is not for them to decide.
-All we have to decide is what to do with the time that is given us.]
+All we have to decide is what to do with the time that is given us.] #pause

+- We cannot choose our situation $s_0$
-We are constantly subjected to circumstances beyond our control
+- We cannot control circumstances beyond our control $Tr$

-The one thing we can control is our actions
+- The one think we can control, are our actions $a$

-Make sure you choose good actions!
+Make sure you choose good actions with the life you are given!

 = Course Feedback
 ==